-For example, one positive alternative to treat herniated disc pain is receiving spinal injections that reduce inflammation and relieve the source of the pain.
+For example, one positive alternative to treat herniated disc pain is receiving spinal injections (video) that reduce inflammation and relieve the source of the pain.

 However, there are a few other ways patients have treated herniated disc pain and avoided surgery.
 They learn and practice:

 - Specific exercises that target the affected region.
 This is usually learned through an occupational or physical therapist.